maiamcc/contrasite/_posts/2019-01-31-one-weird-trick.markdown

 title: "Improve Your Community With This One Weird Trick!"
 date: 2019-01-31 03:57:39 +0000
 comments: true
+description: "If experienced dancers model being quiet and paying attenttention to the walkthrough, it makes a world of difference."
 categories: beginners teaching
 ---
 Hey experienced contradancers!
 Have you been looking for a new way to contribute to your dance community?
 Here's one that I've been trying.
 It's really small, and has the potential to make a really big impact on the quality of our dances, especially as more and more of us get on board with it.
 Ready?
 Here it is: